Canada: Cartel Enforcement

 Where immunity is not available, the second-in or later applicants may still qualify for lenient treatment.
 The party that is second in line after the immunity applicant (the first-in leniency applicant) is eligible for a reduction of 50 per cent of the fine that would otherwise have been recommended, provided it meets the requirements of the leniency programme, including providing full, frank, timely and truthful cooperation, terminating its participation in the cartel and agreeing to plead guilty.
-Importantly, where the first-in leniency applicant is a corporation, the commissioner will recommend that no separate charges be laid against the applicant’s current directors, officers and employees, provided that such individuals cooperate with the commissioner’s investigation in a full, frank, timely and truthful fashion.
-Former directors, officers or employees will also typically qualify for lenient treatment provided they cooperate with the commissioner’s investigation and any subsequent prosecution, although this determination again will be made on a case-by-case basis.12
+Importantly, where the first-in leniency applicant is a corporation, the Commissioner will recommend that no separate charges be laid against the applicant’s current directors, officers and employees, provided that such individuals cooperate with the Commissioner’s investigation in a full, frank, timely and truthful fashion.
+Former directors, officers or employees will also typically qualify for lenient treatment provided they cooperate with the Commissioner’s investigation and any subsequent prosecution, although this determination again will be made on a case-by-case basis.
+13

-A second-in leniency applicant is eligible for a reduction of 30 per cent of the fine that would otherwise been recommended by the commissioner to the DPP.
+A second-in leniency applicant is eligible for a reduction of 30 per cent of the fine that would otherwise been recommended by the Commissioner to the DPP.
 Subsequent leniency applicants may also be eligible for fine reductions that are less than what would otherwise have been recommended.
-However, for second-in and subsequent leniency applicants, current and former directors, officers or employees may be charged depending of their role in the offence.
+However, for second-in and subsequent leniency applicants, current and former directors, officers or employees may be charged depending on their role in the offence.

 Criminal fines and punishment

-The largest individual corporate fine for section 45 conduct was a fine of C$50.9 million levied against F Hoffman-La Roche relating to an international cartel for bulk vitamins.
+The largest individual corporate fine for section 45 conduct was a fine of C$50.9 million levied against F Hoffmann-La Roche relating to an international cartel for bulk vitamins.
 The largest individual fine for bid rigging was C$30 million paid by Yazaki Corporation in 2013 in relation to the sale of motor vehicle components.